rapidsai/dask-cuda/docs/source/examples/ucx.rst

 dask-cuda-worker with Manual Configuration
 ------------------------------------------

-When using ``dask-cuda-worker`` with UCX communication and manual configuration, the scheduler, workers, and client must all be started manually, each using the same UCX configuration.
+When using ``dask cuda worker`` with UCX communication and manual configuration, the scheduler, workers, and client must all be started manually, each using the same UCX configuration.

 Scheduler
 ^^^^^^^^^